dgaydukov/cert-ocpjp11/files/LowLatency.md

     * writes - all values before volatile flushed to memory, reads - once volatile is read, all values after are read from memory
     * overuse of `volatile` - forbid many useful compiler optimization, so your code is slower
 * `synchronized`  - multiple writes + multiple reads
-  JNI (java native interface) - also prevent code optimization, cause JVM can't read inside, so it assumes the worst case and don't do any optimization. so don't overuse native methods cause it again slow down performance
+JNI (java native interface) - also prevent code optimization, cause JVM can't read inside, so it assumes the worst case and doesn't do any optimization.
+Don't overuse native methods cause it again slow down performance
 Memory barrier or memory fence - special instruction that requires CPU or compiler to enforce ordering on memory operations before & after barrier.
 Since modern compiler optimize the code, it may result in out-of-order-execution, and it's fine in single-threaded apps, it can be a problem in multithreaded apps, so such barrier prohibit optimization for memory operations.
   There are 4 types of memory barrier:
 * LoadLoad - all loads before barrier, happens before loads after barrier
 * LoadStore - all loads before barrier, happens before stores after barrier
 * StoreStore - all stores before barrier, happens before stores after barrier
+* StoreLoad - all loads before barrier, happens before stores after barrier

+Memory basics:
-* StoreLoad - all loads before barrier, happens before stores after barrier Memory basics: proc can only access byte, so there is no way to read/write single bit, only whole byte, 8 bit, can be read at a time, that's why although boolean can be stored in single bit `true/false` - it's size still a byte in modern pc.
-So byte - the smallest addressable unit in computer - also called memory location. each memory location store either binary data or decimal data.
+CPU can only access byte, so there is no way to read/write single bit, only whole byte, 8 bit, can be read at a time, that's why although boolean can be stored in single bit `true/false` - it's size still a byte in modern PC.
+So byte - the smallest addressable unit in computer - also called memory location.
+Each memory location store either binary data or decimal data.
 Memory address - fixed-length unsigned integer
 Don't confuse:
-* physical address - real memory address unit represented as integer. system software or OS request cpu to direct hardware device (memory controller) to use memory bus to get content of single memory unit (8 bits) to access it's content
+* physical address - real memory address unit represented as integer.
+System software or OS request cpu to direct hardware device (memory controller) to use memory bus to get content of single memory unit (8 bits) to access it's content
 * logical address - software create virtual memory space in which running program is read/write data for each running process. then MMU create mapping between logical and physical memory, so your program doesn't care to work with main memory.
 Your program works with virtual memory just like with main memory, and in background OS provides mapping between logical and physical memory.
 We need this abstraction cause otherwise different programs will write directly into physical memory effectively overwriting each other and constantly getting `memory corrupted` error.
 VM (virtual memory) guarantee:
 * one program can't read memory data from another program, otherwise program could hack each-other and cause trouble
 * more than one virtual address can refer to same physical address
-* virtual memory space can be larger than physical one, by using VM paging - also called swapping MMU (memory management unit):
+* virtual memory space can be larger than physical one, by using VM paging - also called swapping

+MMU (memory management unit):
 * called also PMMU (paged memory management unit) - cause works based on pages
 * perform transition of virtual memory addresses into physical addresses
 * divides virtual memory into pages each is power 2 (usually in KB)
 * paging - the process to write data from physical memory into disk, so RAM acts as cache to main memory if you work with c/c++ and use pointers then 2 cases are possible:
 * if you run your program in OS like windows/linux - for sure you are using virtual memory address space
 * if you run your program without OS or you are writing OS kernel - then you would access physical memory directly There are 2 types of memory address resolution:
 1. byte-addressable - each byte has its own address.
 Data larger than byte stored in sequence of consecutive addresses.
-Most modern pc are byte-addressable. yet there are many example of cpu architecture that is word-addressable.
+Most modern PC are byte-addressable. yet there are many example of cpu architecture that is word-addressable.
 This is due to historical reason, since computer works mostly with text and single byte should store single character, since back then ASCII was the main format for char encoding, 8bit was enough to store single char, so we have 1 byte = 8 bit.
 Also for cpu it's simpler to work with byte then word - imagine you need to change symbol:
 * byte - you just read it and modify
 * word - cpu reads whole word into register, then do iteration find desired symbol and modify it - as you see algo is much complex here
 2. word-addressable - minimal memory address size is processor word.
 CPU word can be of size 16/24/32/64 bit, has its own memory address.
 For example for 32bit cpu - each 32 bits or 4 bytes would have single address.
 For 64 - each 64 bits or 8 bytes would have separate address.
 There were a few decimal-addressable machines, but they are not used nowadays